stremovsky/prowler-viewer/README.md

 This is a simplified viewer for prowler reports.

-Prowler is an open-source cloud scanner.
+[Prowler](https://github.com/prowler-cloud/prowler) is a popular open-source cloud scanner.

 Example report:

 ![prowler report example](report.png)

 ## How to use
 Just open the viewer.html file in the browser.
-Then you will need to click on "select file" to select prowler report json file.
+Then you will need to click on "select file" to select the prowler report json file.
+You can open the ```example.json``` file attached to this project to view the report example.

 Depending on the report file size, you will see the report in a couple of seconds.